East Pasco Adventist Academy

 VPK

-Mrs. Tarah Benton is starting her eighth year at EPAA.
+Mrs. Tarah Benton is starting her ninth year at EPAA.
 After working as an aide in the 1st and 2nd grade classroom for two years, she had the opportunity to become a certified VPK instructor and begin teaching in a classroom of her own.
 She now also holds her Florida VPK Director credential.
 Tarah is a proud alumna of EPAA, having attended as a student from 2nd through 10th grade.
 A graduate of Southern Adventist University, Tarah holds a bachelor’s degree in Mass Communications and worked several years in the book publishing industry as a book editor and page designer.
 She feels blessed to now have the opportunity to work at EPAA, where she can be with her family all together in the same place every day.
-Tarah is married to Jesse Benton, EPAA’s principal, and together they have a daughter, Odessa, who is in the 6th grade at EPAA.
+Tarah is married to Jesse Benton, EPAA’s principal, and together they have a daughter, Odessa, who is in the 7th grade at EPAA.
 In her free time, Tarah enjoys reading, puzzles, traveling, and all things Disney.

 Kindergarten